qtaura/ScriptAI/README.md

 - First‑class observability: structured logs with `X‑Request‑ID`, Prometheus `/metrics`, and health/stats endpoints.
 - Web, API, and CLI — use it your way.

+### Differentiator: Explainable Smart Model Router
+- Use `model: "auto"` to let the backend choose the best available provider based on prompt characteristics (length, language hints) and configured credentials.
+- Add `"debug": true` in the request body (or `?debug=1` or header `X‑Debug‑Decision: 1`) to receive a human‑readable explanation and ranked candidates.
+- Keeps your responses flowing with the existing fallback chain if the primary provider errors.

 ## Usage

 ### Web (SPA)